February 3, 2017

 Secondly, it seems to be very likely that some or all of London’s fintech scene will move as well.
 My guess is that Berlin will be the recipient of these firms.
 There is already a well established start-up scene in Berlin, so developers and techies are already there.
 That will make it easier to attract more of them.
 Additionally, for cash-strapped start-ups, the reduction in costs will be very welcome.

-I am hearing on the grapevine that Malta is likely to benefit as gaming firms located in Gibraltar leave.
+I am hearing on the grapevine that Malta is likely to benefit as gaming firms located in Gibraltar leave, potentially creating many more igaming jobs in Malta.

 Then there is Silicon Valley.
 Founders, investors and staff that call San Fransisco and it’s surrounding areas home are going to be used to living in a very liberal democracy.
 Who knows what might happen in the future, but if this community, including the financial start-up space, does not like the first two weeks of President Trump, there is every chance that they will be even less happy after two years…